copasi/model_replicator/tests/0015_CompartmentODE/README.md

 # 0015_CompartmentODE

-set of 2 units of model with compartment ODEsand connected by diffusive connections of *vesicle*
+set of 2 units of model with compartment ODEs and connected by diffusive connections of *vesicle*

 ## tests